 R-value of Roof Insulation

 In fact, some insulation products will achieve a higher R-value on the same thickness than other Roof insulation products.
 Sometimes this can be affected by the Roof Insulation density.
 As some manufacturers will have a lower density and a higher thickness.

 Other manufacturers will have a higher density and a lower thickness.
 What is better you may ask?
 Well, nothing really because the R-value will be the same.

 However, in my opinion, I would rather opt for the achieved R value of the thickest insulation.
 Roof Insulation products like Aerolite Insulation and Isotherm Insulation achieve the recommended R-value.

 So how would we calculate the thermal properties of roof insulation of the specific roof insulation material using K-value?
 In fact, this is quite simple.
 Check the thickness of the roof insulation in relation to one meter and multiply this by the K value of the roof insulation.
 So if the roof insulation is 145mm thick you will multiply .145 ÷ K value= R-value.

-- This is in simple terms R value is measured in meters squared Kelvin per Watt ( m2K/W)
+- This in simple terms R-value is measured in meters squared Kelvin per Watt ( m2K/W)

 - Giving an example of the value of standard brick walls with cavity gap approximate U value 1.6 W/m2K approximately.